Food Inspector Apprenticeship Programs

 THE PRE-APPRENTICESHIP PROGRAM

-The Pre-Apprenticeship Programs services transitioning Servicemembers who are within 180 days of release from active duty.
+The Pre-Apprenticeship Programs service transitioning Servicemembers who are within 180 days of release from active duty.
 With Command approval, participants receive 4 weeks of training as a Food Inspector.
 Training will be conducted at establishments located within 50 miles of the Servicemember’s military post/base.
 Pre-Apprentices who successfully complete the Program and honorably separate from military service will be offered an opportunity to participate in the paid 12-month Apprenticeship Program AND receive credit for the 4-week training period served as a Pre-Apprentice.

 THE APPRENTICESHIP PROGRAM